 Here’s a prediction to pay heed to:

-With the invasiveness of this surgical procedure, the real ill effects will most likely start to show up in about 10 to 15 years, when the structural after-effects of the melting, cutting, vaporizes and heating start to show yet a worsening of the original problem of the dimples, bumps and shadows.
+With the invasiveness of this surgical procedure, the real ill effects will most likely start to show up in about 10 to 15 years, when the structural after-effects of the melting, cutting, vaporizes and heating start to show yet a worsening of the original problem of the dimples, ripples and shadows.

 That alone is a big and scary risk to take.